ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 * a `global.env` file under the `outputs` directory in your checkout.
 This file has environment variables you could reference in other scripts
 * the `terraform.tfstate` file

 > In this tutorial we use the `local` backend provider for Terraform state but Terraform also supports automatically saving the state to a remote location.
-Some backends even support versioning and locking.
-Refer to [Terraform Backend Types](https://www.terraform.io/docs/backends/types/index.html).
+Given the Terraform state is critical to Terraform operations, it is recommended to use a remote, highly available, resilient storage for the Terraform state.
+Refer to [Terraform Backend Types](https://www.terraform.io/docs/backends/types/index.html) for a list of available options.
+Some backends even support versioning and locking of Terraform states.

 ### Reuse an organization you are managing